django-cms/django-cms/docs/how_to/apphooks.rst

 As mentioned above, whenever you:

-* add or remove an Apphook
+* add or remove an apphook
-* change the slug of a page containing an Apphook
+* change the slug of a page containing an apphook
-* change the slug of a page with a descendant with an Apphook
+* change the slug of a page with a descendant with an apphook

 The CMS the server will reload its URL caches.
 It does this by listening for the signal: :obj:`cms.signals.urls_need_reloading`.